 - In the SSL Decryption Configuration dialog, click the Select Decrypt Re-Sign Certificate menu and select or create the internal CA certificate to use for rules that implement decryption with re-signed certificates.
 You can use the pre-defined NGFW-Default-InternalCA certificate, or one that you created or uploaded.

 If you have not already installed the certificate in client browsers, click the download button to obtain a copy.
 See the documentation for each browser for information on how to install the certificate.
-Also see Downloading the CA Certificate for Decrypt Re-Sign Rules section of the Security Policies chapter of the Cisco Firepower Threat Defense Configuration Guide for Firepower Device Manager for the version your device is running
+Also see the Downloading the CA Certificate for Decrypt Re-Sign Rules section of the Security Policies chapter of the Cisco Firepower Threat Defense Configuration Guide for Firepower Device Manager for the version your device is running

 - For each rule that decrypts using a known key, upload the internal certificate and key for the destination server.